blitz31/dsa/README.md

 # dsa
-to store codes of dsa
+to store codes for dsa